7 Best Campgrounds in Badlands National Park, SD

 5. Sleepy Hollow Campground & RV Park

-Located within the city of Wall next to the world-famous Wall Drug, Sleepy Hollow Campground & RV Park lends easy access to the area's top attractions.
-The campground also provides a plethora of comfortable overnight options.
-The park features a dedicated tenting area and nearly 60 pull-through sites for RVs.
-All overnight visitors to Sleepy Hollow share access to showers, laundry facilities, and the quiet surroundings.
+The campground provides a plethora of comfortable overnight options.
+It has a dedicated tenting area and nearly 60 pull-through sites for RVs.
+All overnight visitors to Sleepy Hollow share access to showers, laundry facilities, and quiet surroundings.

-In operation since 1931 and drawing millions of tourists to the area each year, the souvenir destination known as Wall Drug is a traditional roadside stop when traveling in this area.
-Other attractions near Sleepy Hollow Campground include the Wounded Knee Museum and the Minuteman Missile National Historic Site.
+Wall Drug, in operation since 1931, has drawn millions of tourists to the area each year.
+The campground is less than a five-minute walk to Wall Drug.
+Other attractions nearby include the Wounded Knee Museum and the Minuteman Missile National Historic Site.

 Address: 118 W 4th Avenue, Wall, South Dakota